Table of Contents

 • place your education section above your work experience if you’re a fresh graduate

-3. Highlight your administrative assistant work experience with hard numbers and CV adjectives
+3. Use hard numbers to highlight your administrative assistant work experience

-• number of calls you answered or emails you replied to daily
+• calls answered or emails replied to daily

 The best administrative assistants can perform a variety of tasks, even if the tasks aren’t listed in the job description or haven’t been done by the company before.
 Show future employers you’re multi-talented by ensuring each work experience bullet highlights a different skill.

-4. Put top administrative assistant skills on your CV
+4. Identify the right administrative assistant skills for your CV

 Round out your administrative assistant CV by adding key skills that may not have come through in your other sections to your CV’s skills section.
 Administrative assistants need both hard skills (those learned through education) and soft skills (personality-based skills that affect how you work).